AR Point&Click: An Interface for Setting Robot Navigation Goals: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We propose a point and click interface using an Augmented Reality headset which allows users to use a natural point-and-click gesture for setting navigation goals for mobile robots.
-The interface also allows users to visualize the goal after it was set which lets them to adjust the goal location if desired.
+We investigate a point and click interface using an Augmented Reality headset which allows users to employ a natural point-and-click gesture to set navigation goals.
+The interface also visualizes the goal after it was set which lets users adjust the goal location if desired.
 We validate the efficacy of the proposed interface through a user study, in which participants set navigation goals for a robot.
 We compare the proposed \textbf{AR Point\&Click} interface to a \textbf{Tablet} interface which is similar to the popular developer tool RViz, and a \textbf{Person Following} behavior, designed to be an intuitive interface.

-User study results show that the users were able to set the goals with highest accuracy using the proposed \textbf{AR Point\&Click} interface, with \textbf{Person Following} being a close second.
+User study results show that the users set goals with the highest accuracy using the proposed \textbf{AR Point\&Click} interface.
 Moreover, \textbf{AR Point\&Click} was subjectively assessed to have higher perceived accuracy and efficiency and a lower mental load compared to the \textbf{Tablet} interface.
 Though not conclusive, there was some indication that the \textbf{AR Point\&Click} interface also improved the perceived safety.
-The proposed interface was rated similarly to \textbf{Person Following} by the participants, however, the majority of the participants indicated that \textbf{AR Point\&Click} is their interface of choice, likely due to novelty effect.
-On the other hand, there was some indication that \textbf{Person Following} method was found to be easier to use than \textbf{AR Point\&Click}, which might be alleviated with higher levels of adoption of the AR technology in the future.
+The proposed interface was rated similarly to \textbf{Person Following} by the participants, however, the majority of the participants indicated that \textbf{AR Point\&Click} as their interface of choice, likely due to a novelty effect.
+On the other hand, there was some indication that \textbf{Person Following} method was found to be easier to use than \textbf{AR Point\&Click}.
+This may be alleviated with greater adoption of the AR technology in the future.
 Given these results, the proposed \textbf{AR Point\&Click} is a feasible method for setting navigation goals for mobile robots and there is room for improvement in the user experience.

-Some of the main drawbacks found for the \textbf{AR Point\&Click} were that sometimes (R11) \textit{"[you] couldn't exactly look at the point"} due to the AR headset's low field-of-view which is a limitation of the technology itself.
-This limitation also found its way into the gestures where participants often found that the click gesture recognition wouldn't register or would falsely register.
-It is important to note that the improvements to the AR technology in the future can alleviate some of the issues experienced by users.